xemle/home-gallery/README.md

-# Cloud Gallery
+# Home Gallery

-Clould Gallery is a web gallery to serve private photos and videos from your local NAS
+Home Gallery is a web gallery to serve private photos and videos from your local NAS

 Note: This software is a spare time project without any warranty or any support.
 Take it or leave it!
 If you have any problem, fork the project and fix it by your own.
 Maybe valuable pull requests are merged if spare time and mood is available.

 MIT License